5 Best Pellet Gun for Squirrels + Buyers Guide

 Both .22 and .177 are good options for squirrels.
 Which is better for you depends on your specific requirements as both these sizes come with their own uses. .22 is larger and heavier than a .177 and works well for large squirrels in long-range hunting. .177, on the other hand, is smaller and lighter than .22, which makes them faster and highly accurate, perfect for small squirrels.

-The Brocock Commander XR has to be the best pellet gun option that’s out there for squirrel hunting.
-This PCP rifle is quiet, accurate, and can deliver around 55 foot-pounds of power on the target.
-It also comes with smooth side lever action and efficient trigger operation for simple and easy use.
+The Brocock Commander XR is easily one of the best options for anyone looking to hunt squirrel with a pellet gun.
+This PCP rifle is quiet, highly accurate, and delivers an impressive 55 foot-pounds of power on target.
+Its smooth side lever action and efficient trigger operation make it simple and easy to use in the field.

 Recent Posts